 - Trail Grooming Links: Nordic Skiing Association of Anchorage

 - Lights out on a trail?
 Contact Facility Maintenance: 343-8465

 - Sidewalk snow removal problem?
 Please visit Street Maintenance website or 343-8277.

 - Got graffiti?
 Contact the Graffiti Busters Hotline: 343-4663

-- Illegal Campsites: Call APD Dispatch at 786-8900 during normal business hours (8AM – 5PM) and tell them the exact location of the camp.
+- Illegal Campsites: Call APD Dispatch at 786-8900, 24 hours a day 7 days a week and tell them the exact location of the camp.
 APD will need your name/phone number at this time.
 This information will be forwarded to the APD CAP Team and they will arrange for the breakdown of the camp and it’s removal.
 Additionally, if law enforcement is warranted, the campers will be cited or arrested depending on the circumstances of the camp.
 This often takes several days to coordinate; however, CAP Team Staffing will directly affect how quickly the camps are removed.
 (Currently, there are only 4 officers assigned to the CAP Team).
 APD and our community partners will deal with each of these camps as resources and priorities dictate.